KeKsBoTer/cinematic-gaussians/README.md

 If you find our work useful, please cite:
 ```
 @misc{niedermayr2024novel,
-    title={Novel View Synthesis for Cinematic Anatomy on Mobile and Immersive Displays},
+    title={Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices},
     author={Simon Niedermayr and Christoph Neuhauser and Kaloian Petkov and Klaus Engel and Rüdiger Westermann},
     year={2024},
     eprint={2404.11285},